Tom Clancy's Splinter Cell: Blacklist: Marketing

 Splinter Cell: Blacklist was introduced at E3 2012's Microsoft press conference on June 4, 2012, for Microsoft Windows, PlayStation 3, and Xbox 360.
 In February 2013, a Wii U version was rumored to be in development, and Ubisoft confirmed the report two months later.
 Originally scheduled for release in early 2013, the game was pushed back to August on January 16, 2013.
 On August 3, 2013, Ubisoft confirmed that the game had been declared gold, indicating that it was being prepared for duplication and release.
 Splinter Cell: Blacklist was released in North America on August 20 and in Europe three days later for Microsoft Windows, PlayStation 3, Wii U, and Xbox 360.

 The Paladin Collector's Edition, a limited edition of the game, has a remote-controlled plane, the graphic novel Splinter Cell Echoes, a Billionaire's Yacht co-op map, an Upper Echelon pack with a Dead Coast map, gold sonar goggles, and a limited-edition poster.
 Splinter Cell: Blacklist - Spider Bot, a 2D puzzle game tie-in, was released for Android and iOS platforms on June 10, 2013 and is available on Google Play and the App Store respectively.
 Homeland, downloadable content for the game, was released on September 26, 2013.
 It added a crossbow, several new costumes, and two new missions which can be completed alone or with another player.

 Reception

 Pre-release

-Although Joystiq's Mike Schramm praised Blacklists early screenshots and videos for removing Convictions monochromatic visuals, its new voice actor was not received well by some fans.
-Ubisoft responded with a statement that Ironside was not returning as Fisher because an actor "physically capable" of a motion-capture performance was needed, and Johnson was hired for the role.
+Although Joystiqs Mike Schramm praised Blacklists early screenshots and videos for removing Convictions monochromatic visuals, its new voice actor was not received well by most of fans.
+Ubisoft responded with a statement that Michael Ironside was not returning as Fisher because an actor "physically capable" of a motion-capture performance was needed, and Eric Johnson was hired for the role.